-Swiss law is silent as to whether a reinsurer must reimburse a cedent for ECOs; this depends on the terms of the reinsurance agreement.

-Law stated - 13 März 2024

-UPDATES & TRENDS

-Key developments

 Are there any emerging trends or hot topics in insurance and reinsurance regulation in your jurisdiction?

-Partial revision of the ISA and ISO
+Completion of the ISA and ISO revision in 2024

-Insurance & Reinsurance 2024

 On 1 January 2024, the revised Insurance Supervision Act (ISA) and corresponding ordinance (ISO) entered into force.
 The revision was aimed at strengthening the competitiveness and innovativeness of the Swiss insurance sector and the Swiss financial marketplace as a whole and, among others, extended the scope of application to insurance special purpose vehicles, introduced the possibility of client categorisation and related reliefs from supervisory requirements (if solely professional policyholders are insured), extended exemptions from certain supervisory requirements for captive direct insurers and reinsurers, increased scrutiny of insurance groups and conglomerates as well as intermediaries, set-up a whole new regime to deal with financially troubled insurance undertakings and introduced conduct and information duties analogous to the provisions of the Financial Services Act in case of distribution of certain insurance products with an investment character ('qualified life insurance policies').

-The Swiss Financial Market Supervisory Authority (FINMA) has indicated that due to the revision of the ISA and ISO, it will also revise and/or abolish various insurance-related circulars.
-In essence, the circulars are revised or abolished as (parts of) their subject matters are now either directly governed by the ISA/ISO or will in future be governed by the FINMA Insurance Supervision Ordinance (FINMA-ISO).
-FINMA submitted all related envisaged changes to consultation, which lasted until 22 November 2023.
-Entry into force is expected in the course of Q3 2024.
+The Swiss Financial Market Supervisory Authority (FINMA) has due to the revision of the ISA and ISO also abolished various insurance-related circulars and amended others as the relevant subject matters are now governed by the ISA/ISO or by the FINMA Insurance Supervision Ordinance (ISO-FINMA).
+The ISO-FINMA entered into force on 1 September 2024 as the last part of the large revision of Swiss insurance supervisory laws.

-Law stated - 13 März 2024